 - No pop-ups or modals.
 We prevent the Action from showing any pop-up windows or modals.
 We also strongly discourage using other standard navigational UI elements that you usually see in web apps, like keyboards and pagination.

 Design your conversation

-You first need to design your Action’s conversation.
-Interactive Canvas experiences are still voice-forward, so it’s important that your conversation effectively guides the user through your Action.
+You first need to design your Action's conversation.
+Interactive Canvas experiences are still voice-forward, so it's important that your conversation effectively guides the user through your Action.
 You can think of an Action that uses Interactive Canvas as a conversation with helpful visuals.
-For more information on designing conversations, see the Conversation Design site’s Getting Started page.
+For more information on designing conversations, see Google's conversation design guidelines.

 For the best user experience, you should:

-Follow the conversation design process and best practices outlined on the Conversation design site.
+Follow the conversation design process and best practices.
+The Google conversation design guidelines outline the best practices we recommend.
 This means that, among other things, you need to: